 Row Layouts: Row layouts provide you with the basic structure of your page content.
 You have the option to set up rows ranging from 1 - 6 columns to easily create different layouts on the fly.

-Basic Modules: Basic modules are just that, basic element you'd want to add to the page like headings, photos, videos, text, etc.
+Basic Modules: Basic modules are just that, a basic element you'd want to add to the page like headings, photos, videos, text, etc.

-Advanced Modules: Advanced modules are simple modules that allow you to do more complex things, such as add in a slider, pull posts from your blog, create nicely styled call out sections, etc.
+Advanced Modules: Advanced modules are simple modules that allow you to do more complex things, such as add in a slider, pull posts from your blog, create nicely styled call-out sections, etc.